ischender/ML_workshop/resources.md

 The [NLTK manual](https://www.nltk.org/book/) is a good intro to NLP.
 After that, the [Spacy 101](https://spacy.io/usage/spacy-101) is a good follow up.

+The [Pandas manual](https://pandas.pydata.org/pandas-docs/stable/) is a good resource.
+[10 min to Pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html) is a good start.

 ### Finding help:

 Mostly [Stack Overflow](https://stackoverflow.com/).
 And google...